HEFFERNAN OAM, Dr Margaret

 Margaret’s PhD research examining issues around HPV vaccination in Indigenous and cross cultural communities assisted in the effective implementation of a human papillomavirus (HPV) vaccine, in particular into the Aboriginal and Chinese communities.
 She became a Founding Member of the International HPV Alliance and an advisor to Australian Healthcare Associates for the evaluation of the Connected Beginnings Project which aims to help Aboriginal and/or Torres Strait Islander children in areas of high need, be well prepared for school.

 Margaret received an RMIT Award for teaching excellence in 2016 reflecting her drive, innovation and commitment to first year students at RMIT.
 Her work with the RMIT Academic Development Group has ensured a novel approach using interactive digital audio-visual to self- directed learning.

-She has published several books on cancer research and is on numerous panels and boards which provide direction and assistance to individuals in dealing with cancer.
+She has published several books on cancer research and is on numerous panels and boards.